Skip To Main Content

 Sacramento Country Day School

 Country Day offers the most comprehensive athletic program in our division of the Sac-Joaquin Section.
-In most years, the school organizes close to 40 teams in 14 different sports, and usually almost 80% of high school and middle school students participate in athletics.
+Annually organizing around 40 teams in 14 different sports, and nearly 80% participation from high school and middle school students.
 Many of our recent graduates play college athletics at colleges and universities throughout the country.

 “Our student athletes develop skills in leadership, teamwork, goal setting, mental toughness, sportsmanship, and confidence.” -Matt Vargo, Athletic Director